Reviewed by Clare Waismann, RAS / SUDCC

 - Severe depression

 Getting off Methadone is notoriously tricky and possibly dangerous, especially for those with pre-existing medical conditions.
 Because of these and other risks, it is essential to follow up with a medical professional to guide you to the best methadone detox program to meet your health needs.
 Medically assisted detox under sedation has been a blessing for many addicted to opioids, especially those trying to come off Methadone.
-Rapid detox is quickly becoming the detoxification treatment of choice for those suffering from methadone addiction.
+Rapid detox quickly becomes the detoxification treatment of choice for those suffering from methadone addiction.

 Medically Assisted Detox Treatment

 When People Search for Drug Detox Near Me, What Are They Seeking?

-Medically assisted detox programs provide ongoing medical support to patients undergoing detoxification from drugs or alcohol.
+Medically assisted detox programs provide ongoing medical support to detoxification patients from drugs or alcohol.
 During the withdrawal phase, individuals receive medical assistance and supportive medications to alleviate discomfort while controlling the body’s physical response.
 These types of programs provide the safest and most comfortable detox processes.
 Meanwhile, patients also receive professional emotional support.

 Medical detoxification programs that start in a hospital provide a much higher safety level than those that do not.
 Patients can undergo a comprehensive medical evaluation at a hospital to assess their health condition and choose the safest detox protocol.
-Furthermore, medical specialists are widely available at a hospital to consult and care for unexpected events during detoxification.
+Furthermore, medical specialists are widely available at hospitals to consult and care for unexpected events during detoxification.
 Although not all patients need this superior level of care during detoxification, those who don’t have access to it often suffer unnecessary consequences.